Updated: Oct 3

 It is not your exercise routine, not the time you spend preparing your foods, or waking up early, or the balanced diet you are following.

-The real reason you are not motivated is because you forgot your reasons, your whys...
+The real reason your motivation is gone is because you forgot your reasons, your whys...

 When life gets difficult for me, I remember my reasons, why I changed, why I like discomfort, why I choose to wake up at 4 a.m. and go to sleep at 10 or 11 p.m., why I exercise, why spend a lot of my time learning, why I don’t drink or smoke, why I don’t watch TV, why I punish myself when I find myself surfing the web wasting time, why I spend my money on healthy foods, why I choose to work instead of party.